gauge-sh/tach/README.md

 ```bash
 modguard init .
 ```
-By running `modguard init` from the root of your Python project, modguard will inspect and define each top-level Python package as a module.
-Each module will receive a `module.yml` with a single tag based on the folder name.
+By running `modguard init` from the root of your Python project, modguard will initialize each top-level Python package.
+Each package will receive a `package.yml` with a single tag based on the folder name.
-The tool will take into consideration the usages between modules, and write a matching set of dependencies to `modguard.yml` in the project root.
+The tool will take into consideration the usages between packages, and write a matching set of dependencies to `modguard.yml` in the project root.
 ```bash
 > modguard check
 #TODO show passing state here